Tickets Sintra

 Why go for it?

-• Combine your Pena Palace & Park visit with another key Portuguese attraction.
+• Combine your Pena Palace & Park visit with another key Portuguese attraction like Moorish Castle or the Quinta da Regaleira.

 • Choose a combo with the Lisbon card that gets you a 48 or 72-hour pass with access to 51 attractions, public transportation in Lisbon, and round-trip transfers from the park entrance to the Pena Palace.